Three Little Chickpeas

 Storage

-How long it takes will depend on how much you’re warming up.
-Or use the microwave for small batches.
-I haven't tested freezing an entire unbaked pie and then baking it, so I can’t say for sure how well it would work.
-I have tested small baked portions, which work well.
+Freezer - Store in the freezer in an airtight container for 2-3 months.
+I like to thaw the shepherd's pie before reheating it.
+I haven't tested freezing an entire unbaked pie and then baking it, so I can't say for sure how well it would work.
+I have only tested small baked portions, which work well.

 Serving suggestions